Building and Using Hotbeds and Cold Frames

 For electric heating, and where some drainage material is required, excavate to a depth of about 14 inches.
 Corner posts should extend to the base of the excavated area, but side walls need only be extended a few inches below the level of the heat cables.

-After the bed area has been excavated, place in it a layer of coarse gravel about 6 inches deep.
+After the bed area has been excavated, place a layer of coarse gravel about 6 inches deep in it.
 Cover the gravel layer with screening or burlap to prevent sand and soil from sifting down into it.
 On this, place a 2-inch layer of sand.
 Sand makes leveling easy and provides a base for the heat coils.
 Remember that the 12-inch front and 18-inch back are measured from the level of the heating cables.
-At this point the bed is ready for laying the heating cable.
+At this point the bed is ready for installing the heating cable.

 Methods for heating the beds include manure, electric cables, light bulbs, hot water and steam.
-Manure-heated beds or of interest as a means of conserving energy.
-Temperature control in manure-heated beds is more difficult than in electric, and therefore, we can normally expect to grow better plants in electrically heated beds.
+Manure-heated beds are of interest as a means of conserving energy.
+Temperature control in manure-heated beds is more difficult than when beds are heated with electricty.
+Therefore, plant growth normall is better in plants in electrically heated beds.
 The manure-heated bed is suitable for only short periods in either spring or fall.
 The electrically heated bed can be used for any time period or even throughout the entire winter.

-In areas where fresh manure is available, it is a cheap and convenient heat source.
+Manure provides heat from the microbial activity that occurs when it decomposes.
+When available, it represents a cheap heat source.
 Temporary hotbeds have been made by simply placing the board frames on top of a flat pile of manure 8 or 9 feet wide and 18 to 24 inches deep.
-Additional manure is banked around the sides of the frame for insulation and heat retention (Figure 2).
+Additional manure is banked around the sides of the frame for insulation and heat retention (Figure 3).

 Structure of hotbed built on a pile of manure.

 Since this method requires large quantities of manure, it is not generally practical.
 Heat can be used from smaller amounts of manure packed in a pit beneath the frame.